 The usual suspects

 A long evolutionary trail back to our fore- mothers isn’t all that’s responsible for the incontestable need to clean out each hole in the bathtub’s jet filter with a toothpick.
 There’s also the common culprit behind most of the weird things that happen during pregnancy to consider: hormones.

 Pincott explains, “The pregnancy hormones progesterone and prolactin are both strongly associated with kinship, bonding and other warm fuzzy feelings.
 Prolactin in particular makes us calmer, lowers our sex drive and decreases our yearning for novelty.
 Generally speaking, it turns our focus inward to family, friends, house and home.
 Progesterone levels rise after conception and remain high throughout the pregnancy; this hormone thickens the uterine lining and keeps it intact.
 Prolactin is required for breastfeeding and rises steeply in the latter months of pregnancy—coinciding with intense nesting.”

+of pregnancy.
 More than mere madness

 It turns out that there also may be a longer-term reason for these hormones to flood us with that get-prepared-for-baby- now feeling.
 Studies conducted on rats and rabbits show that the nesting process is an important precursor to their mother-baby bond later on.
 “When researchers remove or violate the nesting materials in a pregnant rat’s home cage, she’s likely to become a troubled parent—even dragging, dropping and stepping on her newborn pups,” notes Pincott.
 “If a mother rabbit can’t prepare her nest before giving birth, she’s generally not successful in raising her babies.
 Rabbits that fail to build their nest are thought to have a deficiency in prolactin.”